jorgenschaefer/elpy/docs/ide.rst

 ========

 Elpy uses yasnippet_ to provide code templates that helps writing common pieces of code faster.
-To use them, just type the template key and hit ``TAB`` to expand it.
+You can access a template by typing a "template key" and hitting ``TAB`` to expand it.
 You may then be asked to fill some fields in the template, just hit ``TAB`` when you are done to procede to the next field.

 The sequel presents a list of templates provided by Elpy.